What is blockchain technology?

 Blockchain is mostly known as the technology behind cryptocurrencies and when we hear “blockchain” we usually think of bitcoin, a type of bank independent digital currency where a record of transactions is maintained and new units of currency are generated.

 But digital currency is only one of blockchains’ applications.
 This decentralized, transparent, secure and peer-to-peer platform can be used in many other environments.

-This technology has come “fast and furious”.
+Blockchain technology has come “fast and furious”.
 With tech giants like Google, Amazon, Facebook, Alibaba, Tencent, Samsung, Intel, IBM jumping in the trend, blockchain seems to be affecting many industries and sectors.
-Here are just are few examples of 2019 adopters (source: ComputerWorld):
+Here are just are few examples of adopters:

 - United States Air Force (USAF) has signed a deal with blockchain startup Constellation Network to secure defense data

 - Empire Hotels turns to blockchain to protect hotel bookings

 - Pfizer pilots blockchain systems that track who touched what drug and when

 - Bumble Bee Foods uses blockchain to track fish-to-market journey